Attorneys > DANIEL J. CHRISTOPHERSON

 Daniel graduated from the University of Denver, Sturm College of Law in 2007.
 While there, Daniel focused his studies on intellectual property law.
 Daniel also interned for the trademark division of the USPTO and the United States Copyright Office.
 Daniel is barred in Arizona, Colorado, and Washington, D.C., and is a registered Patent Attorney.
 Daniel graduated from Michigan State University in 2004, where he studied Philosophy.
 Daniel has also taken substantial post-graduate coursework in Computer Science and Computer Engineering.

 Daniel is the main author of the brewery law website, dcbrewlaw.com, has contributed beverage law articles to beerpulse.com, is the legal advisor for probrewer.com, has appeared on the Small Batch Standard Podcast, and is an active member of the Brewer’s Association.
 Dan has been cited as an authority on trademark law by The Napa Valley Register, The Rockford Register Star, and The New Jersey Law Journal.
+He has been cited as an authority on patent law by the UK Telegraph and the UK Daily Mail.

 Daniel is an avid fan of the craft beer, wine, and distilling industries and loves spending his free time visiting local breweries, wineries, and distilleries.
 He appreciates the care and creativity that goes into these industries, enjoys watching these products grow from idea to successful businesses, and is inspired by the fact that mankind has been improving and innovating alcohol beverages for hundreds, if not thousands, of years.